Let’s face it that you can never get enough of that sweet and savory flavor of those crispy fries.

 Freeze the fries in a single layer on a baking sheet until firm.
 Freeze the fries in an airtight freezer-safe storage container for up to 3 months—warm up from frozen.

-Now that we know how easy making sweet potato fries are, feel free to have fun with your masterpiece.
+Now that we know how easy making sweet potato fries is, feel free to have fun with your masterpiece.
 These go well with everything from grilled chicken to handmade burgers, or they may be served in a large bowl as a party snack.

 Sprinkle over some fresh Parmesan right out of the oven or any other kind of shredded cheese you choose.
 (If you prefer your chocolate to be melted, add it in the last few minutes of baking.)